ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-02-data-visualization.md

 <img width="512" height="230" alt="plot" src="https://github.com/user-attachments/assets/7581a90d-5353-4993-808f-50994b4dfa99" />

-A histogram shows frequency with bars (binned data), It is useful a histogram for a detailed view of a single distribution.
+A [histogram](https://gist.github.com/ranja-sarkar/77aaca472f8254db7136178dcf30b346) shows frequency with bars (binned data), It is useful for detailed view of a single distribution.

 A boxplot summarizes data with quartiles (median, IQR) in a box and outliers outside it.
 It is useful for simple, clear comparisons of central tendencies across multiple group samples.

-A violin plot uses a smoothed kernel density estimate (KDE) to show probability density (reveals underlying data density and shape), essentially a smoothed histogram, making it excellent for comparing distributions across multiple groups and showing nuances missed by histogram or box plot.
+A violin plot uses a kernel density estimate (KDE) to show probability density (reveals underlying data density and shape), essentially a smoothed histogram, making it excellent for comparing distributions across multiple groups and showing nuances missed by histogram or box plot.

 -----